blck-iot/SNIxKWT/README.md

 ### Why Helium?

-Crypto intensivized network with almost 1.Mio Gateways worldwide.
-Costs of gateway can "can be earned back (missing the word)" through PoC (Proof of Coverage) rewards and DC (Data Credits) consumption.
+Crypto incentivized network with almost 1.
+Mio Gateways worldwide.
+Costs of a gateway can "can be earned back (missing the word)" through PoC (Proof of Coverage) rewards and DC (Data Credits) consumption.
 LNS managed by Helium Foundation.
 End-Nodes can be integrated in minutes.

 >Deployed infrastructure can be used permissionless by other projects.